 A special thanks to deans and department chairs who provided matching funds to help realize the teaching, research, and work-life goals of the following esteemed faculty members:

-Spring 2020 Faculty Success Program Sponsorships
+Summer 2020 Faculty Success Program Sponsorships

 The Faculty Success Program includes:

 - Weekly Training Modules where participants learn the skills and strategies that increase productivity and promote work-life balance